aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/50-table-viewer/400-expose-table.md

 ## Add a table property to our hit counter

-Edit `src/CdkWorkshop/HitCounter.cs` and modify it so that `table` is exposed as a public property called `MyTable`.
+Edit `src/CdkWorkshop/HitCounter.cs` and modify it so that `table` is exposed as a public property called `HitTable`.

 {{<highlight csharp "hl_lines=17 29">}}
 using Amazon.CDK;